Norgate-AV/cra-template-crestron-ch5-typescript/README.md

 yarn husky:install
 ```

-## Project Setup :zap:
+## Project Configuration :zap:

-To upload to a Crestron touchscreen or control system, you must add the IP address or hostname to the project properties in `package.json`.
+To upload to a Crestron touchscreen or control system using the scripts provided by this template, add the IP address or hostname to the project properties in `package.json`.

 ```json
 {